Ayfri/Kore/website/src/jsMain/resources/markdown/doc/data-driven/worldgen/Features.md

 ## Configured Features

-Configured features define the feature type and its parameters.
-Kore provides builder functions for common feature types.
+A configured feature is declared through `configuredFeaturesBuilder`: each feature type (tree, ore, geode, ...) is a function on it taking the file name first, so one call produces one `ConfiguredFeature` file and returns its `ConfiguredFeatureArgument` - there's no way to combine feature types into a single configured feature.

 ### Tree